 That's all that we all want.

-And for those people that are obsessed with identity politics, race, and every election year I see the race card is played against anybody that's conservative.
+And for those people that are obsessed with identity, politics, race, and every election year, I see the race card is played against anybody that's conservative.

-That's not the people I know and associate with, Nor would I ever know or associate with.
+That's not the people I know and associate with, nor would I ever know or associate with.

-Sean, that's why Trump won.
+Hold on, Sean, that's why Trump won.

 Because we're tired of the left calling us things we're not.

-And to be very clear about something, Sean, another, I think very important point.
+And to be very clear about something, Sean, another, I think, very important point.

-Anywhere down here, hey, blacks are suffering down here too.
+Hey, blacks are suffering down here, too.

 Colin Kaepernick knelt for a lie.

-It's a factual The Black Lives Matter movement, hands up, don't shoot, all of that stuff was a lie.
+It's a factual, the Black Lives Matter movement, hands up don't shoot, all of that stuff was a lie.

-I don't know if you remember CNN, four women behind the desk holding their hands up in the hands up, don't shoot when it was proven to be a lie.
+I don't know if you remember, CNN, four women behind the desk holding their hands up in the hands up, don't shoot when it was proven to be a lie.

-Hands up, hands up, don't shoot never happen.
+Hands up, don't shoot, never happened.

-No, but but you know what, Sean?
+No, but you know what, Sean?

-Darren Wilson, Officer Darren Wilson, who was serving his country doing his job, his life was ruined.
+Darren Wilson, Officer Darren Wilson, who was serving his country, doing his job, his life was ruined.

 But wait a minute.

-Now, this is an interesting point because the the person that advanced the narrative was the person with Michael Brown that was bullying and robbing that convenience store that we saw on tape and bullying the clerk that worked in that store.
+Now, this is an interesting point because the person that advanced the narrative was the person with Michael Brown that was bullying and robbing that convenience store that we saw on tape and bullying the clerk that worked in that store.

 43 eyewitnesses under oath refuted hands up, don't shoot.